department-of-veterans-affairs/vets-website/_healthcare/apply.md

 **Notes:**

-- If you separated under a dishonorable discharge to see if you qualify for health insurance, visit [healthcare.gov](https://www.healthcare.gov/).
+- If you separated under a dishonorable discharge, visit [healthcare.gov](https://www.healthcare.gov/) to find out if you qualify for health insurance.

-- Your most recent tax return will have most of information you need to qualify based on your income.
+- Your most recent tax return will have most of ​the​ information you need to qualify based on your income.

 </div>
 </div>